Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-scenes.md

 These three components' purpose is to display an asset (a model, a map or a font, respectively).
 Once you added the component you can select an asset to display and optionally set its opacity.

-Try it now : creates new game object named `Map` and add a map renderer to it, then select the map you created in the previous tutorial.
+Try it now : create a new game object named `Map` and add a map renderer to it, then select the map you created in the previous tutorial.

 ![The map displayed in the scene](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-scenes/maprenderer.png "The map displayed in the scene")

-Now creates a third game object named `Steve`, then add a model renderer and set the displayed model to Steve's model.
+Now create a third game object named `Steve`, then add a model renderer and set the displayed model to Steve's model.

 ### Scripts

 Scripts are a kind of asset but they can also be added on a game object as a component called `ScriptedBehavior`.
-I won't talk about them now because they are the subject of the next tutorial, but know that scripted behaviors are link reusable, custom components.
+I won't talk about them now because they are the subject of the next tutorial, but know that scripted behaviors are like reusable, custom components.
 They will be the source of most of the interactions in the game.

 ### Physics